UofT-DSI/sampling/03-instructors/lessons/00-Introduction-slides.md

 ---

-# Respondent-Driven Sampling (level: Advanced)

-- *How might our study be impacted if certain participants in our study recruit other respondents to our study?
-How do we effectively analyze a sample collected in this manner?*
-  - What is respondent-driven sampling?
-  - Existing methods for studying hidden populations
-  - Benefits and considerations
-  - Estimation
-- Reference: Salganik and Heckathorn, 2004, ‘Sampling and Estimation in Hidden Populations Using Respondent-Driven Sampling’, *Sociological Methodology* , 34, pp. 193-239

----

-# Advanced Topics (level: Advanced)

-- *What happens when things aren’t so simple?*
-  - Calculating sample sizes
-  - Multistage and multiphase sampling
-  - Multiple imputation in Python and R

----

 # Differential Privacy (level: Advanced)

 - *How can probability be used to create privacy and anonymity in large data sets?*